ThePansmith/PanPack/README.md

 [^1]: Modrinth buildscripts are disabled by default, as most pack developers do not plan on releasing to modrinth due to important mods not being present, but can be easily uncommented if you do.
 If so, also add a `MODRINTH_TOKEN` and `MODRINTH_ID` secret and variable.
 [^2]: The included `mmc-pack` is for forge 1.20.1, edit/replace `mmc-pack` with your own if on another version when initially setting up, just remember to add `PreLaunchCommand=java -jar pakku.jar fetch` to it.
 The repository will automatically update the `mmc-pack` in `prism-overrides` based on your pakku.lock when you push.
+[^3]: In the event that the prelaunch fetch command isn't automatically applied, simply just add `java -jar pakku.jar fetch` (or one of it's varients) to your instance's [prelaunch commands](https://github.com/user-attachments/assets/494a632d-1af4-453d-9329-5454ac3d22da) manually.